Extending a Composable IT Architecture into the Lab, Part 1

 In laboratory IT, the need for digital modernization is critical, but there have been some significant challenges to realizing a Composable Architecture.
 Laboratories often operate in highly regulated environments, and modern iPaaS solutions that are suitable for other verticals may not be suitable for the laboratory due to a lack of regulatory controls.
 Furthermore, on-prem laboratory technologies often exist in highly protected network environments.
 Convincing your IT security team to create firewall exceptions for each of these assets to make them cloud-accessible can be a challenge.

-However, Scitara SIP (Scientific Integration Platform) can play a role in overcoming these challenges.
-Scitara SIP is an iPaaS designed specifically for the laboratory industry.
+However, Scitara DLX can play a role in overcoming these challenges.
+Scitara DLX is an iPaaS designed specifically for the laboratory industry.
 Like many of the popular industry-agnostic iPaaS solutions, it offers easy integration with modern cloud technologies through a variety of easily configurable connectors.
-What makes Scitara SIP unique is its focus on connectivity for on-prem lab assets.
-Scitara DLX™, the core technology behind Scitara SIP, provides real-time cloud connectivity for all on-prem lab assets, such as chromatography systems, bioreactors, balances, pH meters, spectrophotometers, and more.
+What makes Scitara DLX unique is its focus on connectivity for on-prem lab assets.
+Scitara DLX™ provides real-time cloud connectivity for all on-prem lab assets, such as chromatography systems, bioreactors, balances, pH meters, spectrophotometers, and more.
 The Scitara DLX connectivity architecture adapts to a wide variety of connectivity modes, such as RS-232, OPC, and file exchange to connect both modern and legacy equipment.
 For assets in protected network environments, DLX provides simple and secure isolation of all on-prem traffic to DLX cloud services.
-Finally, Scitara SIP was designed to be deployed in a compliant environment.
+Finally, Scitara DLX was designed to be deployed in a compliant environment.
 It provides audit evidence and regulatory controls for your workflows and can even put a “compliance wrapper” around those legacy technologies that cause perennial audit pain.

 A New Vision of Digital Transformation